Battle of Porto Bello (1739)

-The Battle of Porto Bello, or the Battle of Portobello, was a 1739 battle between a British naval force aiming to capture the settlement of Portobelo in Panama, and its Spanish defenders.
+The Battle of Porto Bello (also known as the Battle of Portobello) was a 1739 battle between a Royal Navy squadron aiming to capture the settlement of Portobelo in Panama, and its Spanish defenders.
 It took place during the War of the Austrian Succession, in the early stages of the war sometimes known as the War of Jenkins' Ear.
-It resulted in a popularly acclaimed British victory.
+The battle resulted in a popularly acclaimed British victory.

 Background

 The settlement of Portobelo was an important port on the Spanish Main.
 Following the failure of an earlier British naval blockade to prevent a fully laden treasure fleet sailing to Spain from Porto Bello in 1727, an action in which he had taken part, then-Vice Admiral Edward Vernon repeatedly claimed he could capture it with just six ships.
 Following his appointment to command the Jamaica Station, Vernon organised an expedition with six ships, despite criticism that this was far too few.
 Vernon was a strong advocate of using small squadrons of powerfully armed warships hitting hard and moving fast rather than larger, slower-moving expeditions that were prone to heavy losses through disease.